dany-fu/LIMS-integration/README.md

 4) Copy the node executable to the server
 5) Configure a link to the executable so that the keyword `node` is recognized
 6) Type `node --version` on the CLI to verify
-7) Enter in eLabs username and password in the the config files in `/config`
+7) Enter in eLabs login token in the the config files in `/config`
 8) The NODE_ENV variable must be set which matches one of the config file names.
 For example, `export NODE_ENV=sandbox`

 ### Logging
 * Daily error logs will print to `logs/error-M-DD-YYYY.log`
+    * Will log a new line for every file that is processed, regardless if error occurred.
+This is for email parsing purposes.
 * Daily combined logs (both errors and info) will print to `logs/combined-M-DD-YYYY.log`
 * The timestamp in each file will default to the timezone of the server, and are formatted as `M/D/YYYY, hh:mm:ss A Z`, where Z is the offset from UTC